-A comprehensive collection of sound files (WAV) in sara Lu'a, or Palu'e (ISO 639-3 ple).
+A comprehensive collection consisting primarily of sound files (WAV) in sara Lu'a (Palu'e, ISO 639-3 ple).
 Palu'e Island is located near the north coast of Flores, Lesser Sunda Islands, Nusa Tenggara Timur province, Indonesia.
-The collection focuses on narratives in the wide sense, with a focus on folk tales, and a type of ethnomedicine.
-There are also songs, ritual language, and more.
+The collection consists of narratives in the wide sense, with a focus on folk tales, followed by a type of ethnomedicine .
+There are also songs, ritual language, weaver interviews and more, including a number of video clips.
+Several items are used as references in research articles.
 With time-aligned transcripts and translations (ELAN annotations, EAF-files).
 Most recordings are of single narrators, and more than half of those were recorded mono with an AT2020 mic,.
 In the collection these recordings are doubled (L & R) for listening convenience.
 Stereo recordings are also numerous, done with the H4N Zoom built-in mics, only a few recordings were made with a Lavalier mic.
+If annotations align poorly with the sound, try to left-align with left arrow and fn or command.

 View http://ling.hawaii.edu/wp-content/uploads/Kaipuleohone-ConditionsOfAccess.pdf for conditions of access (syarat akses).
 Item SD1-000 contains a directory to the collection, which needs an update.
 For the phonology of sara Lu'a, consult Danerek, Stefan.
 2019.
 'Phonologic variation in Palu'e, a language from Eastern Indonesia, and the divising of an orthographic system', Ethnorema (15): 1-28.
 Online: https://www.ethnorema.it/wp-content/uploads/15-03-Danerek.pdf Or see the Palu'e-Indonesian dictionary: Danerek, Stefan.
 2019.
 Kamus bahasa Palu’e-bahasa Indonesia.
 Depok: UI publishing.